IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 To change volume, press the VOL UP or VOL DN button.
 The amber LED will blink briefly in response to pressing the button.
-When setting volume level 20, the amber LED will blink somewhat longer than normal to indicate it is the default level.
+When setting volume level 20, the amber LED will blink longer than normal to indicate it is the default level.
 When at the minimum or maximum volume levels, the amber LED will blink rapidly.

 ### Sound Files